mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 ~~~
 {: #fig-esp artwork-align="center" title="Top-Level Format of an ESP Packet"}

-## The Three compressors described in this specification {#sec-3c}
+## The Three Compressors Described in this Specification {#sec-3c}

 The document outlines the three compressors utilized in Diet-ESP, which are detailed as follows:

-1. Inner IP Compression (IIPC): This process pertains to the compression and decompression of the Header of the Inner IP packet (IIP), i.e., the original packet to be protected by ESP.
-For outbound packets, after IIPC, ESP incorporates the compressed Header and the Payload into the ESP Data Payload of a Clear Text ESP packet (CTE) (refer to {{fig-esp}}).
+1. Inner IP Compression (IIPC): The original packet to be protected by ESP, namely, the Inner IP packet (IIP), is split into a Header subject to compression and a Payload (see {{sec-schc-ipsec-integration}} for more details).
+The process in the IIPC pertains to the compression and decompression of fields of the Header of the IIP.
+For outbound packets, after IIPC, ESP incorporates the compressed Header and the (unaltered) Payload of the IIP into the ESP Data Payload of a Clear Text ESP packet (CTE) (refer to {{fig-esp}}).
 In the case of inbound packets, decompression occurs after the compressed Header is retrieved from the ESP Payload Data within the CTE.

 2. Clear Text ESP Compression (CTEC): This process pertains to the compression and decompression of the segment of the ESP packet that is destined for encryption.
 This encompasses the ESP Data Payload and the ESP Trailer, which includes the Padding, Pad Length, and Next Header fields, as illustrated in {{fig-esp}}.
-At this stage, only the latter fields are eligible for compression.
+For the CTEC stage, only these three ESP Trailer fields are eligible for compression.
 For outbound packets, ESP subsequently encrypts the compressed CTE packet.
 For inbound packets, decompression takes place following the decryption process of the ESP.

 3. Encrypted ESP Compression (EEC): This process pertains to the compression and decompression of the Encrypted ESP packet (EE), which consists of the ESP Header, the encrypted payload, and the Integrity Check Value (ICV).
-Since neither the encrypted payload nor the ICV can be compressed, only the ESP Header, specifically the SPI and SN fields, are subject to compression.
+Since neither the encrypted payload nor the ICV can be compressed, only the ESP Header, specifically the SPI and SN fields, is subject to compression.

-## The scope of SCHC in this specification
+## The Scope of SCHC in this Specification

 SCHC {{!RFC8724}} offers a mechanism for header compression as well as an optional fragmentation feature.
 SCHC facilitates the compression and decompression of headers by utilizing a common context that may encompass multiple Rules.
 Each Rule is designed to correspond with specific values or ranges of values within the header fields.
 When a Rule is successfully matched, the corresponding header fields are substituted with the Rule ID and the Compression Residue.
 The Compression Residue for the packet header is the concatenation of the non-empty residues for each field of the header.
 The Compression Residue is directly followed by the packet payload and an optional padding to ensure byte alignment.